LocalEpi/LEMMA-Shiny/src/scenarios.md

 The PDF output contains 9 plots:

   1. Effective contact rate relative to initial effective contact rate: this plot shows the estimated changes in effective contact rate, due to social distancing measures and other behavioral changes in orange.
 The blue section gives the projected changes in effective contact rate used for the scenario (controlled by the **Reopening** slider).
-  2. Actual and Projected Vaccine Doses: this shows distributed vaccine doses and projected changes used for the scenario (controlled by the **Daily increase in available doses (mRNA/J&J vaccine)** sliders).
+  2. Actual and Projected Vaccine Doses: this shows distributed vaccine doses and projected changes used for the scenario (affected by the **Daily increase in available doses (mRNA/J&J vaccine)** sliders and **Vaccine uptake** proportions).
   3. Relative fraction of COVID-19 cases belonging to each variant (controlled by **UK/BR variant growth** sliders).
   4. Long Term Hospitalization Projection
   4. Long Term ICU Projection